The full text of the Glasgow climate pact

 35. Notes the importance of aligning nationally determined contributions with long-term low greenhouse gas emission development strategies;

-36. Calls upon Parties to accelerate the development, deployment and dissemination of technologies, and the adoption of policies, to transition towards low-emission energy systems, including by rapidly scaling up the deployment of clean power generation and energy efficiency measures, including accelerating efforts towards the phase-out of unabated coal power and inefficient fossil fuel subsidies, recognizing the need for support towards a just transition;
+36. Calls upon Parties to accelerate the development, deployment and dissemination of technologies, and the adoption of policies, to transition towards low-emission energy systems, including by rapidly scaling up the deployment of clean power generation and energy efficiency measures, including accelerating efforts towards the phase-down of unabated coal power and inefficient fossil fuel subsidies, recognizing the need for support towards a just transition14;

+14 The explicit mention of “coal” and “fossil fuel subsidies” is a break from previous United Nations climate agreements.
+The provision was watered down over the course of the summit — conditioned with references to “unabated” coal used for power generation and “inefficient” subsidies.
+The same paragraph now also recommends “support toward a just transition,” referring to a need to help workers in polluting industries move to new careers.
+And in a last-minute change, China and India, speaking on behalf of a group of other developing countries, pushed to change “phase-out” to “phase-down.”
+But it is a surprise that the phrase made it through to the final draft at all.

 37. Invites Parties to consider further actions to reduce by 2030 non-carbon dioxide greenhouse gas emissions, including methane;